Merck Announces First-Quarter 2015 Financial Results

 This news release includes “forward-looking statements” within the

-receive the necessary regulatory approvals or that they will prove to be
+necessary regulatory approvals or that they will prove to be

 commercially successful.
 If underlying assumptions prove inaccurate or